zeklewa/tuncer_path_planning/README.md

 Rectangular obstacles can be directly created on the generated map by clicking and dragging the mouse.
 After creating the obstacle map, either run `python single.py` for single-robot path planning, or `python double.py` for 2-robot path planning on the map.
+Finally, when the algorithm finishes, the final path(s) will be saved to a .path file of your choice.
+Additionally, the program `visualize.py` can be used to visualize these paths.

 **Example:**
 Running `single.py` and providing the corresponding inputs: